ErbinJames/Library_4a/README.md

       "status": "success",
       "data": [
         {
-          "authorid": 1,
+          "authorid": 4,
-          "name": "Author Name"
+          "name": "Author Name",
+          "token": "generated token"
         }
       ]
     }
     ```

-  - **Failure:** If the token has already been used, is invalid, or has expired, an appropriate error message will be returned.
+  - **Failure:** A suitable error message will be returned if the token has expired, has been used, or is invalid.

 **c.
-Update Author** - Updates an author's information in the database.
+Update Author** -updates the database with an author's information.

 - **Endpoint:** `/author/update`
 - **Method:** `PUT`